lzim/teampsd/mtl_facilitate_workgroup/learner_see/mtl_session03_see.md

   - Measurement-based stepped care for suicide prevention (SP)

 ### 1. Select a module for review
 - Find a variable that is important to you team.
 How is it estimated in this table?
-What are it's units?
+What are its units?
 - Where can you find even more detailed information about your team data?
 - Check out the last two columns.
 What is the difference between these two columns?